 We develop the software that VA doctors use to track their ER patients

 The ability for EDIS to manage ED workflows is crucial for standardization, measurement, and constant improvement to patient care.
 Before one piece of code was written, we worked with VA to develop and implement an Agile-based approach that addressed the development process.
 This approach combined elements of our MARQ method and VA’s Agile-based Software Development Life Cycle (ASDLC) using a time-boxed iterative approach of two-week sprint periods.

 Leveraging the ASDLC enabled development of solutions to meet customer requirements through collaborating, self-organizing, cross-functional teams that produced smaller, prioritized software releases over shorter timeframes.
-Our processes focused on transforming business, functional, and non-functional requirements into clear and measurable specifications.
-We worked within VA’s existing systematic approach to identify, organize, and document system and project requirements.
-This process let us prove quality as we worked, addressing evolving requirements and enhancing our ability to evaluate and refine our work processes and improve productivity.
+Our processes focused on transforming business, functional, and non-functional requirements into clear and measurable work items.
+Our approach enabled us to improve quality as we worked, address evolving requirements and enhance our ability to evaluate and refine our work processes to achieve increased productivity.